Adam Green (filmmaker): Digging Up the Marrow

 Green's undercover project, Digging Up the Marrow, described as a reality based dark fantasy about monsters, was made in collaboration between Green and popular urban artist Alex Pardee.
 Production began in 2010 and was fully completed in 2014.
 In the documentary-style movie Green plays himself; Will Barratt, loyal Green collaborator since 1997, is cameraman; and actor Ray Wise portrays Detective William Dekker, an eccentric and mysterious man who contacts Green with the claim that monsters not only exist, but that he knows where to find them.

 After an unofficial preview of a work-in-progress cut in 2013 at Harry Knowles's annual Butt-Numb-A-Thon, the final version of Digging Up The Marrow premiered at FrightFest in London on August 23, 2014.
 The film was released in US cinemas and VOD on February 20, 2015, and on DVD and Blu-ray March 24, 2015.
 Rotten Tomatoes reports that 53% of 15 surveyed critics gave the film a positive review; the average rating is 5.7/10.
 Metacritic rated it 45/100 based on eight reviews.

-Haddonfield

-In 1998, Green formed the hard rock and metal band Haddonfield, which he fronted as the lead singer.
-A large regional draw in the Boston area, the band was put on the back burner for several years when Green's film career took off and relocated him to Los Angeles in the 2000s.
-On July 24, 2017, it was announced that Green had made Haddonfield fully active once again, and that the band had signed with Megadeth bassist David Ellefson's EMP Label Group, who would be putting out the band's debut record Ghosts of Salem in conjunction with Green's own imprint label ArieScope Records.
-Ghosts of Salem was released digitally worldwide on September 15, 2017, with the physical CD version and a limited edition vinyl version arriving in stores just one month later on October 13, 2017.
-Haddonfield celebrated the album release with a performance at the Worcester Palladium in Worcester, Massachusetts, on October 14, 2017, on a bill that also featured Ministry, Superjoint Ritual, DevilDriver, and Motionless in White.

-On July 11, 2019, Haddonfield's bass player Chris Permatteo died from natural causes.
-When Green addressed Permatteo's death on The Movie Crypt podcast the following Monday, he stated that Haddonfield would not continue on, and that he would never perform their songs on stage again.